AKC Recognized — January 2026

 Meet the Russian Tsvetnaya Bolonka

-Discover the delightful characteristics of this rare and enchanting breed.
-The Russian Tsvetnaya Bolonka, often called the "Russian Colored Lapdog," is a small companion dog known for its intelligence, affectionate nature, and beautiful, diverse coat colors.
+Discover the delightful characteristics of this rare AKC Toy Group breed, recognized by the American Kennel Club in January 2026.
+The Russian Tsvetnaya Bolonka is a small companion dog from Moscow and Saint Petersburg, known for its intelligence, affectionate nature, and beautiful, diverse coat colors.

 - Charming, clever, and inquisitive.